-(WPRI) — On Wednesday night in California, the New England Revolution’s goalkeeper Matt Turner saved two penalty shots in the MLS All-Star game and later would be crowned MLS All-Star MVP.
+(WPRI) — On Wednesday night in California, New England Revolution goalkeeper Matt Turner saved two penalty shots in the MLS All-Star game and later would be crowned MVP of the game.

 Turner is now being called in to the USMNT for the opening trip of the 2022 FIFA World Cup Qualifying matches.

 Below is the release sent out by the New England Revolution:

 Turner, 27, has been capped seven times by the U.S. Men’s National Team, including all six starts at the 2021 Concacaf Gold Cup to help the U.S. lift its first title in the competition since 2017.
 Turner was named the Best Goalkeeper at the Gold Cup and was named to the tournament’s Best XI, allowing just one goal in six games.
 His five clean sheets in the tournament matched a Gold Cup record.
 Turner, who has yet to allow a goal from the run of play in seven USMNT starts, currently owns a 416-minute shutout streak at the international level.
 In his last international appearance, Turner tallied five saves in the Gold Cup Final against Mexico, for which he earned his second Man of the Match honor of the tournament.